-- Painting and drawing
+- Painting

+- Drawing

 - Sculpture

 - Ceramics

-- Photography and digital media
+- Photography and Digital media

 - Printmaking

-- Art wearables

 Students will need to purchase a Visual Arts Diary to record their art making process.

 Satisfactory completion of the mandatory Visual Arts course will be recorded on the student's Record of School Achievement.